barmettlerl/LakesideMutual/README.md

 ## Getting started

 Detailed setup instructions can be found in each application's README file.
-To conveniently start all applications, the `run_all_applications` scripts can be used or alternativaly.
+To conveniently start all applications, the `run_all_applications` scripts can be used.
 Alternatively, to start a minimal subset of applications, i.e., the Customer Management Applications and the Customer Core, use the `run_customer_management_applications` script.

 1. Make sure you have [Java 8, 11 or 15](https://adoptopenjdk.net/) installed.